stasm/l20n-syntax-experiments/readme.md

 principles
 ----------

-(and how to achieve them)
+(and how to achieve them with the new syntax)

-0. keep this minimal
+1. keep it minimal
    - no attributes
    - no globals
    - no 'computed' expression syntax (use a built-in macro)